Keeping up with the latest cybersecurity trends in a regular year is a full-time job. But in 2021, it was exhausting.

-By some estimates, 95% of cybersecurity breaches are caused by human error – and that was before remote work became mainstream in many countries.
+By some estimates, human error is the cause of 95% of cybersecurity breaches – and that was before remote work became mainstream in many countries.
 Already, one study has suggested that remote workers responsible for 20% of cybersecurity issues in 2020.

 Top 7 Remote Work Security Threats